CHIACHISMILE/Matlab-MSD-analysis/README.md

 # Matlab-MSD-analysis
-Mean Square Displacement for cell tracking--Brownian motion
+Mean Square Displacement for particle tracking--Brownian motion

 # Please set the folder to the path in Matlab